rhelmer/socorro/docs/installation.rst

 procedure to check that reports exist for the last UTC hour of the day being processed, as a way to catch problems.
 If your crash volume does not guarantee one crash per hour, you may want to modify this function in socorro/external/postgresql/raw_sql/procs/reports_clean_done.sql and reload the schema
 ::

   ./socorro/external/postgresql/setupdb_app.py --database_name=breakpad --dropdb

-Refer to :ref:`populatepostgres-chapter` for information about populating the database.

-This step is *required* to get basic information about existing product names and versions into the system.
+(FIXME) new way to add products to the database goes here

 Create partitioned reports_* tables
 ------------------------------------------